Degree Information - Graduate Information

 Some undergraduates may be interested in pursuing a five-year B.A. in Philosophy and Masters of Business Administration.

-For more information on the Master of Liberal Studies, contact the Graduate School Office at (207) 581-3218.
+For more information on the Master of Arts in Interdisciplinary Studies (MAIS), contact the Graduate School Office at (207) 581-3291.

 The following links provide useful information about graduate study in philosophy at other campuses: